 There is no right or wrong age to pursue a face lift, as genetics or extreme weight loss also play a significant role in one’s aging process, so some facelift patients may find they are ready, and it is a suitable option even in their 40’s.

 It is important to pursue a facelift for the “right reasons”.
 Wanting to enhance your appearance and bolster your self-esteem are two correct motives.
-Desiring to look like your favourite celebrity or assuming that a face lift will guarantee you will find a younger partner are not the right objectives.
+Desiring to look like your favourite celebrity or assuming that a face lift will assure you will find a younger partner are not the right objectives.
 Although a skilled facial plastic surgeon can produce amazing results that are tailored to your specific needs, it is not entirely reasonable to think that a rhytidectomy (facelift) will make you appear 20 or 30 years younger.

 Long-term correction is achieved in several steps.
 First, the deep tissues of the face (SMAS) are tightened, excess skin is removed, and then the SMAS is re-draped in an upward direction, which reverses the natural pull of gravity.
 There is a lot of artistry involved in knowing the right amount of tension to use when performing this type of surgery.
 It is not achieved by simply pulling up the loose skin; therefore, it is essential to choose an experienced facial plastic surgeon (different from a general plastic surgeon who specializes in body procedures).
 It is an excellent idea to look at before and after photos of your facial plastic surgeon’s previous facelift clients to determine how natural the results were.